Old San Juan

 Old San Juan © cogito ergo imago

-This area, encompassing about seven blocks, dates back about 500 years to the Spanish occupation when it served as a military stronghold that even withstood Sir Francis Drake's armies.
-The original cobbles on the streets are blue-tinged, and were originally used as ballast on Spanish ships.
-The ancient stones set off the more than 400 restored 16th- and 17th-century Spanish colonial buildings that fill Old San Juan and draw thousands of tourists to walk the narrow, steep streets every day.
-The old town is enclosed in amazingly thick, high walls and features numerous attractive plazas bearing sculptures and memorials.
+Encompassing about seven blocks, this area dates back about 500 years to the Spanish occupation when it served as a military stronghold that even withstood Sir Francis Drake's armies.
+The original cobbles on the streets are blue-tinged and were originally used as ballast on Spanish ships.
+More than 400 restored 16th- and 17th-century Spanish colonial buildings fill Old San Juan, drawing thousands of tourists who walk the narrow, steep streets every day.
+The old town is enclosed by thick, high walls and features numerous attractive plazas bearing sculptures and memorials.